YeahmonoJ/ToDoList/README.md

 A simple To-Do List application written in Python

 ## Current Features
--Add tasks to the To-Do List.
+- Add tasks to the To-Do List.
--Remove tasks from the To-Do List.
+- Remove tasks from the To-Do List.
--View the To-Do List.
+- View the To-Do List.

 ## How to use